 What Is Holistic Nutrition?

-Consider that what typically entices us to eat, much of the time, are purely unconscious reasons such as we crave something or simply because of what it tastes like.
+Consider that what entices us to eat, much of the time, is an unconscious reason such as craving something or purely for what it tastes like.

 How To Practice Holistic Nutrition

 Incorporating holistic nutrition principles involves gaining knowledge about food choices and how it aligns with your individual biological makeup.

 We all have different biochemistry so a dietary strategy that may work for one person may not work for another.

 The core of practicing holistic nutrition involves monitoring the dietary intake ratios of vitamins, minerals, proteins, carbs, fats and calories through meal planning and herbal supplementation.

 Making special note to understand that this ratio can vary greatly from individual to individual.